Elnoubi8/Data_science/Regression models/README.md

 Regression models
-build model using sklearn , statsmodels and tensorflow model from scratch using python and numpy without free software machine learning library
+build model using sklearn , statsmodels and tensorflow. model from scratch using python and numpy without free software machine learning library